vidbina/vidbina.github.io/_drafts/2017-09-07-from-btrfs-to-zfs.markdown

     udisksctl unmount -b /dev/sda2

+where `-b` indicates that the token that follows represents the reference to the block device we intend to unmount.

-> :bulb: Note how udisksctl works without `sudo`.
-If at all possible, I avoid using `sudo` as much as I can :wink:.
+> :bulb: Note how `udisksctl` works without `sudo`.
+If at all possible, I avoid using `sudo` as much as I can :wink:[^sudo].

-> If I use `sudo` now and faint a few seconds later, I effectively leave a terminal accessible to the next person walking by where sudo probably doesn't ask for a password for the next 50-odd seconds or so :explosion:.
+[^sudo]: Using `sudo` and fainting a few seconds later effectively leaves a terminal that will probably allow unfettered sudo foolery for the next 50-odd seconds or so exposed to the next person walking by. :boom: This is bad, M'kay?!?

 ### Encrypted

-One may encrypt a partition by using the `cryptsetup` tool as follows
+One may setup encryption on partition `/dev/sda1` by using the `cryptsetup` tool as follows

     sudo cryptsetup luksFormat /dev/sda1

+which will completely wipe the data off the partition, request a passphrase and subsequently prep the volume for use as -- an encrypted volume. :raised_hands:

+At this stage we have setup a partition to be used with LUKS encryption.
+There is no filesystem (ext3, btrfs, zfs, or whatever) setup on the volume yet so don't get confused by the "format" in "luksFormat", the drive isn't really formatted for a specific filesystem yet.

-In order to use our partition we would have to unlock it.
-This could be achieved using either
+In order to use our partition we need to unlock it by

     sudo cryptsetup luksOpen /dev/sda1 some-alias

-which requests a passphrase, opens the the volume and maps it to the arbitrary name `some-alias` or
+which will request a passphrase :key:, open the the volume and map it to the arbitrary name `some-alias`, or

     udisksctl unlock -b /dev/sda1

-which will request a passphrase and unlock the device, returning the path to which the volume was mapped (e.g.: `/dev/dm-x`).
+which will request a passphrase and unlock the device, subsequently returning the path to which the volume was mapped (e.g.: `/dev/dm-x`).

-After the volume is unlocked, one may format it to the filesystem of choice, in this case being ext3
+Now that the volume is unlocked, one may treat the mapping as a conventional drive -- fit for formatting, mounting, reading, writing and unmounting. :floppy_disk:

-    sudo mkfs.ext3 /dev/dm-x

-such that we can finally mount it by means of

-    sudo mount /dev/dm-x /my/encrypted-storage

-which mounts our unlocked volume to the arbitrary mountpoint `/my/encrypted-storage` or

-    udisksctl mount -b /dev/dm-x

-which mounts the same unlocked volume but has udisksctl manage to which mountpoint the volume is mounted. :wink:.

-> A volume is mountable for IO after it has been formatted with a filesystem.

-Unmount the mapping `/dev/dm-x`

-    udisksctl unmount -b /dev/dm-x

-After which we can lock the partition `/dev/sda1`
+From this point on, one may use the mapping reference `/dev/dm-x` in a similar manner as we used the block device reference `/dev/sda2` in the examples to format the unencrypted volume.
+So now you know how to format, mount and unmount the encrypted volume as well. :wink:

+An unmounted disk is still exposed until it is locked again, so when done don't forget to lock the device by either running

+    sudo cryptsetup luksClose some-alias

+where the alias is provided that the volume was opened as, or

     udisksctl lock -b /dev/sda1

+which is hopefully self-explantory at this stage.

-> :bulb: Learning how to use `udisksctl` makes life slightly easier since you can use the same tool for unlocking, mount, unmounting and ejecting medium -- basically your entire day-to-day disk usage workflow.
-Without `udisksctl` one would otherwise have to remember how to use `cryptsetup luksOpen`, `mount` , `umount` along with a method for safely unplugging the storage device and the worst part is that one would need to elevate itself to sudo privileges to run these commands whereas `udisksctl` just works without requiring sudo privileges :wink:.
+> :bulb: Learning how to use `udisksctl` makes life slightly easier since you can use the same tool for unlocking, mount, unmounting and ejecting medium which basically covers your entire day-to-day disk usage workflow.
+Without `udisksctl` one would otherwise have to remember how to use `cryptsetup luksOpen`, `mount` , `umount` along with a method for safely unplugging the storage device and the worst part is that one would need to elevate itself to sudo privileges to run these commands whereas `udisksctl` just works without any special privileges :wink:.
 The biggest downside to udisksctl is that I haven't figured out how to explicitly provide custom mountpoints while invoking the command.

+A great feature of udisksctl is that it makes it pretty easy to safely disconnect or eject a medium from a system.
+Running

+    udisksctl power-off -b /dev/sda

+allows one to disconnect the entire device `/dev/sda`.
+Note that I didn't use the path to a partition, but the path to the entire device.
+This is basically the eject switch to use with your removable media. :rocket::seat:

 ## Backups